Australia to halve fuel tax as global energy crisis deepens

 “I think they are desperate for change, but what we saw last time is [that] it just didn’t register at the bowser,” Khoury said, using an Australian slang term for fuel pump.

-Australia has refrained from introducing mandatory energy conservation measures, such as fuel rationing and work-from-home arrangements, but officials have urged the public to avoid excessive fuel consumption.
+Australia has so far refrained from introducing mandatory energy conservation measures, such as fuel rationing and work-from-home arrangements, but officials have urged the public to avoid excessive fuel consumption.

 Minister for Energy Chris Bowen last week told parliament that more than 500 service stations had run out of at least one type of fuel due to panic buying across the country.